From master storyteller Patrick Modiano: winner of the Nobel Prize in Literature

-For ten years Guy Roland has lived without a past.
+Guy Roland is in pursuit of the identity he lost in the murky days of the Paris Occupation.
+For ten years, he has lived without a past.
 His current life and name were given to him by his recently retired boss, Hutte, who welcomed him, a onetime client, into his detective agency.
 Guy makes full use of Hutte’s files—directories, yearbooks, and papers of all kinds going back half a century—but his leads are few.
 Could he really be the person in that photograph, a young man remembered by some as a South American attaché?
 Or was he someone else, perhaps the disappeared scion of a prominent local family?

 Delicate and cunning. . .
 Modiano’s method is to sidle up to subjects of mystery and horror, indicating them without broaching them, as if gingerly fingering the outside of a poison bottle. . . he opens dark doors into the past out of a sunlit present.

 —John Sturrock, Times Literary Supplement